 9. THE WELLBEING WONDERGIRL: CLAIRE HAWES (NEWCASTLE)

 It was snowboarding in Canada where Claire had her ‘a-ha’ moment – she met an osteopath on the slopes and she’d hardly undone her bindings before she was in the UK and enrolling on the 5-year training.
 Most of her patients have lower back, shoulder and neck problems.
 All that sitting all day not moving.
 “It’s no wonder they give us a reminder that we’re not using them correctly by causing problems in our spines and other parts of our bodies,” she says.
-Her big focus is on wellbeing and she’s helping set up a wellbeing centre in Newcastle which opens next year so hold your breath.
+Her big focus is on wellbeing and she’s now set up a wellbeing centre in Newcastle, Back to Balance.

-10. THE ENERGETIC ERGO MAN: DAVID AMMET (HARROGATE)
+10. THE ENERGETIC ERGO MAN: DAVID ANNET (HARROGATE)

 As well as osteopathy, David’s other hat is in ergonomics, so he’s a pro on everything to do with posture.
 Which can only be a good thing, what with all the alarming anecdotes about the horrors of our work environment and how it’s wrecking our bodies.
 His gripes are “laptops, watching a tablet in bed and smartphones” (downward looking, tilting head = bad news), but he’s good on advice about how to counter it.
 He worried leaving London’s edgy Shoreditch for genteel Harrogate would be dullsville but recent clients have included actors on the set of Victoria and ‘Simon’ from The Inbetweeners (who hurt his neck doing a diving scene).
 He’s a hardcore Northern chap at heart and his sporting achievements make us tired.
 They include altitude training camps in China and Russia and training the British Modern Pentathlon for 11 years, including preparing them for 3 Olympic games.
 Oh and mud racing.